 South Eastern Melbourne OCPs cover:

 Colorectal cancer, Melanoma, Lung cancer, Oesophagogastric Cancer, and Prostate cancer.

 SEMPHN is part of a state-wide initiative to localise Optimal Care Pathways (OCPs) supported by the Victorian Government.
 The OCPs have been developed to help people diagnosed with cancer receive the best possible care, OCPs have been developed to map a patient's optimal cancer journey across 15 different cancer types.

 - Detailed pathways and quick reference guides

-- Patient guides
+- Patient 'What to expect' consumer guides

 Events and Education See all

-We acknowledge the Kulin Nation who are the traditional custodians of the land our catchment covers.
-We pay our respects to them, their culture and their Elders past, present and future, and uphold their relationship to this land.
+South Eastern Melbourne PHN acknowledges the traditional custodians of the land our catchment covers, the Boon Wurrung and Wurundjeri people.
+We pay respect to them, their culture and their Elders past, present and future, and uphold their relationship to this land.